kiirsti/R_advent_calendaR/README.md

 *** TO GET STARTED ***

-Download the folder advent_calendaR and put it on your Desktop.
+1. Download the folder advent_calendaR and put it on your Desktop.
+2. Open the .rmd file.
+This contains the entire advent calendaR (all 25 days of R!).

 Then... wait for December 1st ;)